Technical Analysis

 "I put a lot more weight into how this stock is acting relative to the S&P — you can see real divergences when stocks are making new highs and the relative strength line is not."

-▶ 5m 25sRyan developed an indicator he calls ANTS, measuring strings of consecutive up days with very few down days.
+▶ 2m 45sRyan developed an indicator he calls ANTS, measuring strings of consecutive up days with very few down days.
 The question it answers: what distinguishes a stock that makes a 20% move and stops from one that makes a multi-year 300%+ move?
 The answer he found is the buying pattern at the beginning — if a stock shows many consecutive days up without breaking the prior day's low, that is institutions executing large programs over days or weeks.
 A fund with three million shares to buy in a stock trading 600,000 daily can't complete the order in one session; the accumulation shows up as consistent quiet buying that pushes price higher each day.
-Spotting this pattern early puts the trader alongside institutional commitment through the full move.

 "They have three million shares to buy and they can't get it done in a day — so the stock just keeps grinding higher."

-▶ 7m 8sGon shares his screen and walks through his daily workflow.
+▶ 3m 38sGon shares his screen and walks through his daily workflow.
 He uses Charles Schwab and ThinkTrading, primarily on 5-minute and 15-minute charts.
 His pre-market scan is simple: percentage movers, sorted by the largest gap-ups.
 No news filter, no fundamental filter — just price and volume.
 His ideal candidates are stocks making 4–5x their average daily volume in pre-market, regardless of the catalyst.
-He keeps the process clean: the setup must be visible in price and volume alone.
+He keeps the process intentionally clean: the setup must be visible in price and volume alone.

 Daily chart criteria: confirming the squeeze on the higher timeframe

-▶ 7m 48sHost asks what on the daily chart makes an intraday setup higher quality.
-Gon shows the PNM chart (500% move in December 2023): the same squeeze pattern that appears intraday — demand showing up, fades getting absorbed, base forming — is visible on the daily too.
-When intraday and daily squeeze patterns align, two categories of trapped shorts have to cover simultaneously: those from the daily trend and those from the intraday.
-The resulting pressure is multiplicative.
-Daily confirmation is what separates a clean squeeze from a random intraday spike.
+▶ 4m 4sHost asks what on the daily chart makes an intraday setup higher quality.
+Gon explains: when the same squeeze pattern visible intraday — demand showing up, fades getting absorbed, base forming — is also visible on the daily chart, two categories of trapped shorts must cover simultaneously: those from the daily trend and those from the intraday move.
+The resulting buying pressure is multiplicative.
+The pre-market volume spike on the daily chart confirms institutional participation, not just retail noise.
+Daily confirmation is what separates a clean, high-probability squeeze from a random intraday spike that fizzles.

 TPST and AVGR walkthroughs: the continuation base setup